-I spent the last to weeks at my son's wedding in Bangalore, India.
+I spent the last two weeks at a family wedding in Bangalore, India.
 It was the most incredible time, the rituals in the temple were so moving and poignant, a once in a lifetime experience!
 I wrote the following when I first arrived:-

 And the traffic!
 You literally take your life in your hands crossing the road - only yesterday a group of us managed to duck and dive between a tidal wave of beeping cars, motorbikes and rickshaws to reach the other side only to see my daughter's head rising in the sea of traffic behind us - I thought we had lost her!
 Every day the local paper reports traffic accidents, people falling off motorbikes under cars, whole families perched precariously on bikes being wiped out as potholes unbalance them - what a relief that she kept her head made it across to the other side!